 In order to preserve liquidity during the COVID-19 pandemic and in light of the uncertainties as to its duration and economic impact, the Company suspended its quarterly dividend, significantly reduced planned capital expenditures and decreased its store hours, reduced non-payroll expenses, as well as, furloughed associates and in certain instances eliminated positions primarily at the corporate office.
 The Company's pre-pandemic liquidity position has enabled it to offset the downturn in operating cash flows since the onset of the pandemic by liquidating short-term investments and drawing and repaying under its revolving credit facility.
-The Company will continue to focus on preserving liquidity while minimizing capital expenditures in 2021.
-Additionally, the Company's \$35.0 million revolving facility allows the Company flexibility in managing its short-term investments, as was the case in the first quarter of 2020 when the credit markets seized during the early phases of the COVID-19 pandemic.
+The Company's \$35.0 million revolving facility allows the Company flexibility in managing its short-term investments, as was the case in the first quarter of 2020 when the credit markets seized during the early phases of the COVID-19 pandemic.

 Cash used by operating activities during fiscal 2020 was \$30.7 million as compared to \$53.4 million provided in fiscal 2019 and \$60.2 provided in fiscal 2018.
 Cash used by operating activities during 2020 was primarily attributable to a net loss adjusted for depreciation, share-based compensation, impairment and changes in working capital.
-The decrease of \$84.1 million for fiscal 2020 compared to fiscal 2019 is primarily due to a net operating loss versus net operating income, an increase in accounts receivable primarily related to income taxes and an increase in prepaid expenses, partially offset by lower merchandise inventories and store impairment charges.
+The decrease of \$84.1 million for fiscal 2020 compared to fiscal 2019 is primarily due to a net operating income, an increase in accounts receivable primarily related to income taxes and an increase in prepaid expenses, partially offset by lower merchandise inventories and store impairment charges.